 Anja Percival | County Durham

-During my recent stay in Denmark, I was hugely inspired by the new foreign surroundings.
-My work became influenced by the more ‘urban’ scenery within which I lived.
-After a relocation back to Durham at the end of 2009, I’m still very interested in depicting urban spaces that are infiltrated by different qualities of light.
-I’m now incorporating locations closer to home, and my most recent work draws on impressions from Durham, Newcastle, and even inside my own home.
+During Anja’s stay in Denmark, she was hugely inspired by the foreign surroundings.
+The work became heavily influenced by the more ‘urban’ within which she lived, upon returning back to Durham, Anja is still very interested in the depiction of the urban that are infiltrated by the different qualities of light.
+Whilst still using techniques she was introduced to in Denmark, her more recent works incorporates locations closer to home, her subject matter usually being seen as relatively ordinary- referencing to natures sublime quality, drawing on impressions from Durham, Newcastle and even inside her own home.

 The art works aim to combine different moods of light with contrasting space and surface qualities, frequently choosing to work with spaces that do not include the human figure.
 Anja works with a variety of etching techniques, hand-drawn and created by working directly onto the copper plate with a wax pencil.
 Rarely starting with line, Anja instead focuses on the highlights within the image using further techniques that build on the areas that will remain light causing a relatively subdued colour pallet.
 She feels that the use of a stronger colour palette would detract the viewers’ attention from subtle tonal variations that she bases her practice on.
 Then during the painting process, she applies ink in a painterly fashion that allows the user to vary the density and colour.

 Anja is a full-time artist who works self-employed, taking pride in running her own printmaking studio in Fowlers Yard, Durham.